DinisCruz/Book_Hacking_Portugal/Research/Asae-for-code.md

 ## ASAE for code

-  * ASAE (Autoridade de Segurança Alimentar e Económica) - Authority for Economic and Food Security We need to learn from what worked and what didn't work with ASAE.
+ASAE (Autoridade de Segurança Alimentar e Económica) Authority for Economic and Food Security

+We need to learn from what worked and what didn't work with ASAE.
 An ASAE for code mustn't kill innovation and become a 'TAX'.
 It needs to empower and reward good behavior, and have a common-sense approach to its operations.

 As cyber security gets worse, if we don't have good, positive alternatives, an ASAE is exactly what we will get.
 This is not a good prospect.

+We need a focus on Quality and Services, where we want to encourage innovation and make it easy and cheap to create (secure) code in Portugal.

 **Software Testing Institute**
 We need to measure and visualize the side effects of code, and we need to measure the 'pollution' created by insecure code and apps.